uvd540/asteroids-odin/README.md

 ![image](https://github.com/user-attachments/assets/35251bc2-dfdf-4564-b2ac-9a2716e0eee7)

 Make games using Odin + Raylib that works in browser and on desktop.
+Suitable for small games such as gamejam creations.

 Live example: https://zylinski.se/odin-raylib-web/